Developing Professional Skills

 Signposting you to other organisations that can help you volunteer or do work experience that uses your creative and digital skills.

-Esmee Fairbairn Foundation is supporting Bespoke: a programme linked to Viewfinder that will support those members who face the biggest barriers to participation in volunteering placements.
+Esmee Fairbairn Foundation is supporting Bespoke: a programme within Viewfinder that will support those members who face the biggest barriers to participation in volunteering placements.
 Through Bespoke, we will work with a small number of members alongside people and organisations in their lives, to design volunteering and deeper participation opportunities that tap into their film passions.
 We will also find out and share how the people and organisations involved in the project can continue to tap into these creative abilities once the project is over.

 We will be running regular online portfolio workshops to help you chart all your progress and achievements, and create a professional online portfolio of your work.